-From 2016 up until 1 April 2021, a total of 28,340 Syrians had been resettled to the EU.
-2,422 of them were resettled in the EU in 2020.
-Resettlement procedures were suspended from March until July 2020 in the context of COVID-19, although Portugal continued to accept some resettled refugees during the pandemic.
+COVID-19, although Portugal continued to accept some resettled refugees during the pandemic.
 EU countries receive 10,000 EUR per resettled refugee.

-Frontex registered a 46% increase in migrants arriving from Turkey in 2019, despite the deal with the EU to curb migrant influx into the bloc.
-R45 The situation became extremely tense in February and March 2020 after an escalation of tensions in north eastern Syria.
-Turkish President Erdogan 'opened the gates' between Turkey and the EU, saying amongst other things that Turkey could not cope with another mass influx of refugees from Syria.
-This led to Greece closing its border, criticisms of both Europe and Turkey's handling of the situation and concerns for the human rights of migrants and refugees in the middle.
-He number of arrivals from Turkey went down in 2020.
-The number of attempted entries via the Eastern Mediterranean, which mainly involves crossings from Turkey to the Greek islands, dropped by three-quarters to around 20,000.
-R47
+Frontex registered a 46% increase in migrants arriving from Türkiye in 2019, despite the deal with the EU to curb migrant influx into the bloc.
+1046 The situation became extremely tense in February and March 2020 after an escalation of tensions in northeastern Syria.
+Turkish President Erdogan 'opened the gates' between Türkiye and the EU, saying amongst other things that Türkiye could not cope with another mass influx of refugees from Syria.
+This led to Greece closing its border, criticisms of both Europe and Türkiye's handling of the situation and concerns for the human rights of migrants and refugees in the middle.
+1047 Overall, the number of arrivals from Türkiye went down in 2020 by three-quarters to around 20,000.
+1048 The numbers of arrivals stayed around the same in 2021.
+1049